 Where is the Hudson DORA?
 The Hudson DORA includes Main Street, First & Main and the Gazebo and Clocktower greens.
 Signs will be posted to indicate the district limits.
 See the map of the DORA at the bottom of the page.

-What days and times is the DORA open?The DORA alcoholic refreshments will be sold between the hours of noon and 9 p.m. seven days a week.
+What days and times is the DORA open?The DORA alcoholic refreshments will be sold during the following days and times:

 What kind of alcoholic beverages can be purchased?Beverages include beer, wine, and liquor.

 What are the rules?

 - Patrons 21 years of age and older may purchase a beverage in a plastic DORA cup from any participating business during the permitted hours, and carry it outside within the DORA boundaries.

 - Signs on bars and restaurants will indicate if they are participating in the DORA program.
 Signs will also be installed at the DORA district boundaries to indicate the area in which DORA beverages may be consumed.